H4tsuM1ku/ntlm/README.md

 For now, only the Negotiate Message is working theorically... — I haven’t tested it in real communication yet.
 The NEGOTIATE_FLAGS class was improved to be easier to use.
 (I really love it!).

-There is many things to improve, but I’ll focus on that once everything's working. (quiet a liar.. sorry ^^')
+There is many things to improve, but I’ll focus on that once everything's working. (quite a liar.. sorry ^^')

 ### Example (literally my test.py)